kenfly51/noodle-lib/README.md

 # Noodle Lib Example

-This repository consist two projects `noodle-lib (projects/noolde-lib)` and an example to demonstrate how to use this library.
+This repository consist two projects `noodle-lib (projects/noodle-lib)` and an example `noodle-sample (projects/noodle-sample)` to demonstrate how to use this library.

 ## Development server